MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/android/index.md

     * In the MobileFirst Operations Console, under **Applications** → **[your-application]** → **Security** → **Scope-Elements Mapping**, add a scope mapping from `accessRestricted` to `UserLogin`.
     * Alternatively, from the **Command-line**, navigate to the project's root folder and run the command: `mfpdev app push`.

-        > Learn more about the mfpdev app push/push commands in the [Using MobileFirst CLI to manage MobilefFirst artifacts](../../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts).
+        > Learn more about the mfpdev app push/push commands in the [Using MobileFirst CLI to manage MobileFirst artifacts](../../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts).

 The username/password for the app must match, i.e. "john"/"john".